netgen-layouts/layouts-docs/cookbook/custom_condition_types.rst

 Condition type translations
 ---------------------------

-Each condition type uses one translation string in the ``ngbm`` catalog.
+Each condition type uses one translation string in the ``nglayouts`` catalog.
 This is a generic string which should provide a human readable name of the condition type and should be in the ``layout_resolver.condition.<condition_type_identifier>`` format:

 .. code-block: yaml

-    # ngbm.en.yml
+    # nglayouts.en.yml

     layout_resolver.condition.my_condition: 'My condition'